splunk/kafka-connect-splunk/README.md

 ## Load balancing
 A common architecture will include a load balancer in front of the Splunk indexer cluster or a collection of Splunk Heavy Forwarders.
 If configured in this manner and HEC acknowledgement is enabled (`splunk.hec.ack.enabled:true`), care must be taken to ensure data ingestion behaves correctly:

 1. Enable **sticky sessions** on the load balancer.
-Without this, data iduplication may occur.
+Without this, data duplication may occur.
 2. Set HEC channels (**splunk.hec.total.channels**) to a multiple of HEC endpoints (=indexers behind the load balancer).
 This will ensure the data flow is evenly load balanced across the Splunk indexers.

 > Note: Data duplication may occur even with sticky sessions, when requests are offloaded to a different endpoint under load.